 Getting it to the water

 Besides being simpler, one of the basic principles of this system is to make launching and retrieving the boat as quick as possible while also being safe.
 That starts with securing the mast and rigging for trailering.
-It has to be secure enough to tow for a hundred miles over bumpy state highways and county backroads to our favorite cruising spots.
+For me, it has to be secure enough to tow for a hundred miles over bumpy state highways and county backroads to my favorite cruising spots.
 This is in north Idaho, mind you, which is relatively remote compared to the Florida coast or southern California.

 I use a combination of DIY mast supports, motorcycle straps, and inexpensive ball cords to secure the rig.
 The mast is supported on both ends and in the middle.
 This follows closely the Catalina 22 Owner’s Manual and General Handbook recommendation.

 Tie the mast and boom securely to the bow and stern pulpits.
 The spars should also be supported in the middle by the cabin top.
 Pad the mast at all contact points to prevent damage.

 No tools or knot tying are needed for my system and any one of them works in seconds and stows easily either onboard or in my pickup.